convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 ```
 You can share the same workspace by all Convertigo containers.
 In this case, when you deploy a project on a Convertigo container, it will be seen by others.
 This is the best way to build multi-instance load balanced Convertigo server farms.

+#### Migrate from an earlier version of Convertigo

+* Stop the container to perform a backup.
+And just back the workspace directory.
+This will backup all the projects definitions and some project data.
+* Start a new Convertigo docker container mapping the workspace
+* All the workspace (Projects) will be automatically migrated to the new Convertigo  version

 #### Security

 The default administration account of a Convertigo server is admin / admin and the test platform is anonymous.